NSLS-II-BMM/BeamlineManual/_sources/manage.rst.txt

    RE(rocking_curve())
    RE(slit_height())

-A couple of caveats about this.

-#.
-Currently there are errors both in the mode look-up table and in
-   the configuration of the mono.
+A comment about this: Currently there are small errors both in the mode look-up table and in the configuration of the mono.
 In principle, there should be no change in beam height when changing energy.
 In practice, the beam position changes a bit, so it is prudent to verify the slit height.

-#.
-If the slit height changes sufficiently, it may be prudent to
-   re-run the rocking curve scan.
-If the slit height was off by enough that the tuned beam is not centered on the slits, then an iteration of the rocking curve optimization is necessary.

 Change mode
 -----------